Aishwarya Rajesh Quits Indian 2 Due To Date Issues

 Coming back to Aishwarya, she is currently in the limelight due to Kousalya Krishnamurthy that hit screens on Friday (August 23, 2019).
 The film, a remake of Kanaa, features her in the role of a cricketer.
 She currently has the delayed Dhruva Natchathiram in her kitty, which has her paired opposite Vikram.

-So, did Aiswarya make a mistake by opting out of Indian 2?
+So, did Aishwarya make a mistake by opting out of Indian 2?
 Comments, please!